GuyBaele/SpreadGL/README.md

 https://www.python.org/downloads
 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 1. Clone this Github repository in your working directory and use npm to install the web application.
-If you meet some authentication issues, please refer to this link: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github
+If you encounter authentication issues, please check out the following link: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github
 ```
 git clone git@github.com:GuyBaele/SpreadGL.git
 cd SpreadGL
 npm install --loglevel=error --no-audit
 ```
-2. Go to https://mapbox.com and sign up for an account.
+2. Go to https://mapbox.com and sign up for an account (Spread.gl employs kepler.gl, which is built on top of Mapbox GL; a mapbox account and an access token are needed to use kepler.gl).
 While your credit card information is required to sign up, you won't be charged until you reach 50,000 free loads.
 Create a new default Mapbox access token and associate it with spread.gl, as follows:
 ```
 chmod +x addToken.js
 ./addToken.js <insert_your_token> (Linux/Mac)
 node addToken.js <insert_your_token> (Windows)
 ```
-3. Start the spread.gl visualisation, which will open a browser window, as follows:
+3. Start the Spread.gl visualisation, which will open a browser window, as follows:
 ```
 npm start
 ```
-If the localhost refused to connect (error:0308010C:digital envelope routines::unsupported), you may need to execute this command before "npm start".
+If the localhost refuses to connect (error:0308010C:digital envelope routines::unsupported), you may need to execute this command before "npm start":
 ```
 export NODE_OPTIONS=--openssl-legacy-provider
 ```
 4. Open a new terminal in the SpreadGL directory.
-Install the provided spread.gl tools to create valid input files for your visualisations (additional information regarding the different scripts can be found in the README of the scripts directory):
+Install the provided Spread.gl tools to create valid input files for your visualisations (additional information regarding the different scripts can be found in the README of the scripts directory):
 ```
 cd scripts
 python3 -m venv my_env